-Art History Courses (ARTH)
+Art History Course Descriptions (ARTH)

 An analytical survey of western traditions in art and architecture from the Paleolithic through the Middle Ages, including such periods and styles as Egyptian, Greek, Roman, Early Christian, Romanesque and Gothic.
 Analysis of these traditions develops an awareness of non-western traditions.